thoughtspot/ts-chart-sdk/README.md

 }
 ```

 You can transform the above structure to the point and series format that Highcharts can understand and interpret.
-Use the following code snippet to create a data model and plug data values in the chart.
+Use the following code snippet to create a data model and plug data values into the chart.

 ```jsx
 const getDataModel = (chartModel: any) => {